 The consortium operates from the community foundation's offices, and we remain among the largest of its nearly 25 annual funders.
 Learn more

-Since 2010, Community Leadership Partners have directed more than $1.45 million to our region's most vulnerable children.
-In 2016, for example, the Partners awarded $225,000 to 22 organizations that provide mentors and programs that help students improve their academics, social skills and life skills.
-The goal is to propel kids from lower-income families onto good paths in life.
+Since 2010, Community Leadership Partners have directed more than $1.9 million to our region's most vulnerable children.
+In 2018, for example, the Partners awarded $225,000 to 17 organizations that serve middle or high school-age youth from lower-income families or disconnected youth from ages 16 to 24.
+Disconnected youth are not in school, the workforce or the military.

 Who are the Community Leadership Partners?
 They are community-minded people who enjoy being part of an active giving group focused on helping some of our region's most vulnerable children.
 The nearly 250 members contribute annual donations, explore where their money can do the most good and then put their money to work through area nonprofits working with children and families.